 First Finish for ’15!

-My daughter That Clever Chick needed a baby boy quilt for one of her friends, who is on bed rest for seven weeks.
+My daughter needed a baby boy quilt for one of her friends, who is on bed rest for seven weeks.
 I always wish I could consult with the recipient and see what their taste is – do they prefer bright or neutral fabrics?
 Do they have a decorating theme in mind?
 But in this case I couldn’t, so I decided to go with fairly predictable cuteness.

 Baby quilt